yantonov/dot/README.md

 1. The app is distributed as a single binary to simplify the installation process.
 All logic is implemented in rust (only to provide a single binary), it helps to prevent any issues with scripting languages and setting environment (bash was not considered because long bash scripts are hard to maintain).
 2. This implementation supports the simplest scenario to create symlinks, restore a regular file, and creating backup files before any symlink is introduced.
 3. The composition of settings for different operation systems/platforms/devices can be done manually.
 Corresponding settings can be versioned in separate directories as you like and after that, you can call this tool manually from the selected directories.
 4. There is no goal to reimplement inside this tool some functionality of the version control system (to add/remove tracked files, checking changes, etc), or ansible (to distribute files across multiple devices/instances).
-5. There is no goal to do anything with system files (under /etc/ for example) because it requires root access and the main intent is to support the simplest and the most typical case (and not deal with file permissions under the home directory).
-Update: you can try to use this tool for system files using --target parameter if you have corresponding permissions to write to the target directory.
+5. You can try to use this tool for system files (/etc/something) using --target parameter if you have corresponding permissions to write to the target directory.
+6. There is no intent to introduce extensive configuration settings,
+because in that case, it's easier to use a generic programming language and implement all required functionality using it.
+There is no profit to have just another indirection level for coping files, creating symbolic links, etc.

 ##### Inspired by:
 1. [missing-semester-course](https://github.com/missing-semester/missing-semester/blob/master/_2019/dotfiles.md)